2025–26 Ottawa Charge season

-The 2025–26 Ottawa Charge season will be the team's third season as a member of the Professional Women's Hockey League.
-They play their home games at TD Place Arena in Ottawa, Ontario.
+The 2025–26 Ottawa Charge season was the team's third season as a member of the Professional Women's Hockey League.
+They played their regular season home games at TD Place Arena in Ottawa, Ontario and their playoff games at the Canadian Tire Centre in Kanata.

-The dates and locations of the 2025–26 PWHL Takeover Tour were announced on 10 November, 2025.
+The dates and locations of the 2025–26 PWHL Takeover Tour were announced on November 10, 2025.

+The team made it to the Walter Cup Finals for the second season, where they lost to the Montreal Victoire in four games.

 Offseason

 Coaching changes

 On August 29, 2025, the Charge announced the hiring of Juuso Toivola as an assistant coach.
 He previously served as head coach for the Finland women's national ice hockey team.
 Ottawa also announced the departure of assistant coach Dean Jackson.

 Schedule and results

 Preseason

 The preseason schedule was published on October 8, 2025.